rpadovani/rpadovani.com/donations.md

 permalink: /donations
 ---

-I'm an college student, and I've a part time work (not related to Ubuntu).
-All contributions I do are in my spare time, therefore if you value my contributions to the open source world, please consider to buy me a beer :-)
+I'm a college student, and I've a part time work (not related to OSS).
+All contributions I do to open source world are in my spare time, therefore if you value them, please consider to buy me a beer :-)

-Unfortunately, starting from 2016, I had no enough time to contribute to opensource project on daily basis.
+Back in 2015 I was keeping a monthly report of what I was doing - unfortunately now my contributions are more spare, so I don't track them anymore.
+Still, if you find them valuable, just drop me an email - a thanks is always welcome!

 <style>
   .paypal_btn{